RogerLevy/lantern/README.md

 THIS PROJECT IS DEPRECATED.

-It is being superceded by [RAMEN](https://github.com/RogerLevy/RAMEN)
+It has been superceded by [RAMEN](https://github.com/RogerLevy/RAMEN)

 Bubble is in turn being superceded by [AllegroForthKit](https://github.com/RogerLevy/AllegroForthKit)